 If you don’t mind, what I’d like to do is share some ideas that other people have found helpful…

 But before we go into these ideas, I’d like to hear yours.

 I know.
 This is a blog.
 There isn’t really room for you to jump into the conversation…or is there?
 Maybe you have some ideas that you’d like to share in the comments?
 Chances are you have some good ideas.

 Here are some ideas that others have found helpful.

 Remember, right now these are just ideas for you to consider.

 Cutting back on caffeine.
-We know, for example, that caffeine takes somewhere in the neighborhood of six hours to clear your system, so some have found their sleep quality improves when they make a point of cutting back on caffeine at least six hours of bedtime.
+We know, for example, that caffeine takes somewhere in the neighborhood of six hours to clear your system, so some have found their sleep quality improves when they make a point of cutting back on caffeine at least six hours before bedtime.